Puiguqu/School_notes/Y1_Sem_1/CM1005_Introduction_to_Programming_I/Week_15/03_Complex_object_properties_Video•_._Duration_12_minutes_12_min.md

 [Original lesson](https://www.coursera.org/learn/uol-introduction-to-programming-1/lecture/A7vUR/complex-object-properties)

-Here is a summary of the text in 15 sentences, preserving key information, formulae, and technical details:
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The speaker demonstrates how to store objects with array properties in JavaScript.
-They create an object for a bus with various properties, including x position, length, height, wheel diameter, and driver position.
-The speaker explains that they will use a two-dimensional array of objects to represent the passengers on the bus.
+The speaker demonstrates how to store objects within an array in JavaScript, and vice versa.
+They create an object representing a bus with properties like x position, length, height, wheel diameter, and driver's position.
+The speaker introduces the concept of nesting objects and arrays, creating a new driver object with attributes like height.
+To draw the driver, they modify the `drawPerson` function to accept an object with attributes, passing in the `bus.driver` object as an argument.

-To start, they initialize an empty passengers array and add five passenger objects to it.
-Each passenger object has an exponential value (x position) and a random height between 40 and 80.
-They then draw the driver using the original drawing function, passing in the bus.driver object as an argument.

-Next, they comment out the code for drawing the passengers and modify it to extract the x position from each passenger object.
-They pass the passenger objects at each index to the adapted function, which draws a school child with varying heights.

-The speaker notes that there is room for variation, such as adjusting the width of the passengers or giving them different colors or haircuts.
-They leave this to the viewer's discretion.

-Throughout the presentation, the speaker uses comments and code snippets to explain their thought process and provide examples.
+The speaker then creates five passengers with different x positions, heights, and random attributes using loops and array methods like `push`.
+They draw each passenger using a modified version of the `drawPerson` function, accessing their properties from within the array.
+The resulting bus object has multiple passengers with unique characteristics, demonstrating the power of nested objects and arrays in JavaScript.

+The speaker provides additional resources and practice assignments related to nesting objects and arrays, such as two-dimensional arrays and patterns, which can be used to further explore these concepts.